apacheignite/documentation/deployment/mesos-deployment.md

 }
 [/block]
 Deploying Apache Ignite cluster typically involves downloading the Apache Ignite distribution, changing configuration settings and starting the nodes.
 Apache Ignite Mesos Framework consists of  `Scheduler` and `Task`, and allows to greatly simplify the cluster deployment.
 * `Scheduler` registers itself at Mesos Master on scheduler startup.
 Once the registration is successful, the `Scheduler` will begin processing resource requests from Mesos Master to utilize resources for Apache Ignite nodes.
-The Scheduler will maintain the Ignite cluster at the desired (and available) resource level (CPU, memory, etc.).
+The scheduler will maintain the Ignite cluster at the desired (and available) resource level (CPU, memory, etc.).
 * `Task` runs Ignite nodes on slaves.
 [block:api-header]
 {